 Tuesday, September 29

-Global Irish Studies at Georgetown University, in conjunction with Georgetown’s History Department and the Humanities Initiative, the African American Irish Diaspora Network, University College Cork, Irish Network-DC, Ireland’s Great Hunger Institute at Quinnipiac University, Glucksman Ireland House of New York University, New York University in DC, and the Embassy of Ireland USA, presents
+Global Irish Studies at Georgetown University, in conjunction with Georgetown’s History Department and the Humanities Initiative, the African American Irish Diaspora Network, University College Cork, Irish Network-DC, Ireland’s Great Hunger Institute at Quinnipiac University, Glucksman Ireland House of New York University, New York University in DC, and the Embassy of Ireland USA, hosted:

 “Agitate!”
 Frederick Douglass and Ireland